Dreaming381/Latios-Framework-Documentation/Tech Adventures/Part 10 - Road to Physics Simulation 8.md

 There’s lots of physics that can be applied to characters, such as ragdolls, dynamic bones, or softbody simulations.
 And in more advanced use cases physics can be used to add realism to procedural motion.
-It is time to start building this functionality, and we’ll begin with the essentials for rigid bodies: joints and motors.
+It is time to start building this functionality, and we’ll begin with the essentials for rigid bodies: joints.

-## What Even Are Joints and Motors?
+## What Even Are Joints?

 We’re very fortunate to have Unity Physics as a reference implementation.
 Even though I don’t often agree with their architecture, there’s a lot to be learned